trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 Charlie Owen's talk was like oxygen.

 I was nodding and scribbling furiously throughout!
 It was such a great talk, linking in perfectly to the truths dropped in the preceding two talks.
-I can't wait for the video of this talk to be released.
+I can't wait for the recording of this talk to be released.

-The web is strong because of stupid layers.
+> The web is strong because of stupid layers.

 🔥 _A few developers on Twitter should consider this point in light of the CSS drama this weekend_ 🔥

 It is robust.
-The fact that you can open dev-tools and delete whole chunks of code **at runtime** and the site stays error free is incredible.
+The fact that you can open dev-tools and delete whole chunks of markup; **at runtime**, and the site stays error free is incredible.
 We don't remember this enough.

 The web was weird, free and wild.
 And then it became commercial.
 After several years, the iPhone changed everything - it was a lesson in diversity.
 Now we're starting to exclude people again.